 Frequently Asked Questions

 No doubt about it!
-The incivility that has gripped American discourse and society is a multi-generational, seemingly intractable problem that appears to only get worse -- as if it's an arms race to cultural destruction.
+The division that has gripped America is a multi-generational, seemingly intractable problem that appears to only get worse—as if it's an arms race to cultural destruction.
 But as Margaret Mead famously said, "Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has."
-We firmly believe that as each of us individually -- one by one -- pledge and practice Listen First, civility will catch on and we, you, will transform discourse one conversation at a time.
-It's only a matter of time before we reach a critical mass of citizens who will accept nothing less from each other and our leaders.
+We can turn the tide of rising rancor and deepening division.
+Each person who listens first to understand the other tips the scales toward a stronger future for our nation.
+In conversations—and the relationships they build—is hope for mending the frayed fabric of America by bridging divides.

 So we should just compromise, hold hands, and sing Kumbaya?